Blossom Seeley: Biography

 Seeley was one half of the vaudeville team of Blossom Seeley and Benny Fields.
-When they played the Palace Theatre in its Golden Era, they always had the number-one spot, even when sharing the bill with such stars as Jack Benny, George Burns and Gracie Allen, and George Jessel.
-Burns and Allen remained their closest lifelong friends.
+When they played the Palace Theatre in its Golden Era, they always had the number-one spot, even when sharing the bill with such stars as Jack Benny, George Burns, Gracie Allen, and George Jessel.
 In 1927, they filmed one of the first Vitaphone sound shorts, Blossom Seeley and Benny Fields in which Blossom introduced the song "Hello, Bluebird", later repopularized by Judy Garland in the movie I Could Go On Singing.
 The story of their marriage and career was made into the movie Somebody Loves Me (1952) with Betty Hutton and Ralph Meeker, which revived their careers and led to a string of TV appearances on The Ed Sullivan Show.

 Seeley and Fields also recorded three LP records in the 1950s for the Decca, MGM, and Mercury labels.
 Seeley continued to perform as a solo after Fields' death in 1959, and was one of the legends who starred on the 1961 CBS special Chicago and All That Jazz.
 She also sang on the accompanying Verve album, which was her first in stereo.
 She made two appearances on The Garry Moore Show and sang her version of the Frank Sinatra hit "My Kind of Town" on a 1966 Ed Sullivan Show.
 Her last TV appearance was with Mike Douglas, which he taped at the nursing home where she was living.